In case of constant high temperatures

 Supplementation with selected trace elements such as secondary plant metabolites also helps to effectively reduce the consequences of heat stress.

 In case of heat stroke and heat wave

 A common strategy in the event of a heat wave episode is fasting.
-This consists of raising the plates or stopping the chain before and during the hottest hours.
-In this way, the amount of heat released from food consumption is limited.
+This consists of raising the feeders or stopping the chain before and during the hottest hours.
+In this way, the amount of heat released from food consumption is limited during the heat peak.

-- Set up fasting a little before the heat wave to encourage behavioral adaptation,
+- Apply fasting a little before the heat wave occurs to encourage behavioral adaptation

-- Monitor the resumption of power to avoid settling,
+- Monitor the resumption of feeding to prevent feed spoilage